HibiscusMC/docs/docs/hmcwraps/config/permission_settings.md

 - `check-permission-virtual` - If the permission should be checked during usage of virtually wrapped items.
 - `permission-physical` - If permissions should be checked when wrapping an item physically.
 (Useful to have it disabled when you want player to trade wraps.)
 - `permission-virtual` - If permissions should be checked when wrapping an item virtually.
+- `inventory-check-interval` - The interval in minutes to check for wraps without permission, set to -1 to disable.

 ## Example A
 ```yaml